Arrows A20: Malik Ado Ibrahim buyout

-At the start of the year a colourful Nigerian prince, Malik Ado Ibrahim, bought a 25% shareholding in the team, and his T-Minus brand appeared on the cars for most of the year.
+At the start of the year a colourful Nigerian prince, Malik Ado-Ibrahim, bought a 25% shareholding in the team, and his T-Minus brand appeared on the cars for most of the year.
 However, he too could not provide sufficient funding.
 The idea behind the T-Minus brand was that companies and corporations would purchase the rights to use the name and they would be permitted to use the brand to promote their products.
 Malik stated that he planned to use the brand in conjunction with Lamborghini but a deal never pulled through.
 An Arrows employee of the time stated 'The T-Minus brand has brought in absolutely no money over the year' and carried on stating 'It was simply a dream in the Prince's head and nothing materialised.'
 Investment company Morgan Grenfell also bought into Arrows, taking a 50% controlling interest in the team.

 Racing history

-The year proved to be a disaster, as the cars were slow and unreliable, and the team ended up battling with Minardi at the back of the grid.
+The year proved to be a disaster, as the cars were slow and unreliable, and the team ended up battling with Minardi at the back of the grid, and arguably got even slower throughout the season to the point that they were being frequently outqualified by their minnow rivals.
 Its only competitive showing came in the opening race of the season at Melbourne, where de la Rosa finished sixth for a point on his début, with Takagi one place back in seventh.
 Only this point, and newcomer BAR's poor finishing record, kept Arrows from finishing last in the Constructors' standings.
 De La Rosa stated that the engine, not the chassis was the problem, commenting favorably on the handling of the car.

 While de la Rosa proved promising, Takagi struggled with communication issues as he could not speak English at the time and left at the end of the season; he was replaced for 2000 by Jos Verstappen.